Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 Insurance referral program examples

-Now that we’ve covered the most important aspects of developing your own insurance referral program, let’s look at some real-life examples from top insurance providers.
-We’ve hunted down 6 clear examples from the insurance industry that show you how to practically apply the strategies that we’ve just explained.
+Now that we’ve covered the most important aspects of building your own insurance referral program, let’s look at some real-life examples from top insurance providers.

 1. CNR Insurance